-where L is a diagonal matrix of price impact ratios, expressed in units of returns per dollar of net purchase.7
+where L is a matrix of price impact ratios, expressed in units of returns per dollar of net purchase.
+We start by assuming that L is diagonal, meaning that fire sales in one asset do not directly affect prices in other assets.